cloudflare/ModCloudFlareIIS/README.md

 3. In the IIS Manager, go to the website/application's "Modules" section.
 4. Right click, or use the interface to "Add Managed Module"
 5. Use "ModCloudFlare" as the name.
 (This is actually arbitrary.)
 6. For "Type" simply type in ModCloudFlareIIS.ModCloudFlare.
-(This should autocomplete.)
+(This should autocomplete.
+If it doesn't, the DLL files are likely in the wrong place, or you're in the wrong "Modules" section.)
 7. Leave the checkbox alone.
 8. Press "OK."
 9. Restart the Website/Application, if necessary.